 - Keep copies of your funding bid once it has been submitted, especially if it is an online application.
 This will allow you to refer back to it if you are contacted by the funding provider for additional information.

 Funding is available for club volunteers looking to undertake a suitable coaching qualification.
 Bursaries are available for all clubs but will be allocated based on the strength of the application received.

 The bursary will provide a £150 discount on coaching courses and will be allocated in line with current Go-Ride priorities.
 Coaching bursaries cannot be awarded retrospectively however, so please await confirmation of an award before paying for a course.

 To apply, please read the guidance notes and criteria before completing an application form (both documents downloadable below) and return to:

 Raise free funds for your club simply by shopping online.

 We know that raising club funds can sometimes be harder than the cycling itself, which is why we’ve teamed up with easyfundraising, the UK’s leading online fundraising platform!
-Whether your club needs coaching qualifications, training facilities or warm weather training, raise all the FREE funds for your sporting needs with easyfundraising.
+Whether your club needs coaching qualifications, training facilities or some equipment, raise all the FREE funds for your sporting needs with easyfundraising.

 A great way to kick-start your club fundraising is by purchasing all your personal cycling essentials through easyfundraising with over 3,300 UK retailers.
-Whether it’s with shop big-names brands like Amazon & eBay or more bespoke cycling sellers such as the Wiggle Online Cycle Shop, raise FREE funds for your club as a percentage of what you spend – it won’t cost you anything extra.
+Raise FREE funds for your club as a percentage of what you spend – it won’t cost you anything extra.